OpenLMIS/openlmis-nginx/README.md

 Directory in Consul's Key-Value store where the path hierarchy is located.
 It defaults to `resources`.

 ##### `SERVICE_TAG`
-When a Service register's itself, it provides a Service Tag property that indicates weather it wants the endpoints it's registering (all of them, no partials) to be exposed to the public and routed to.
-The valeu that indicates this is the value that set here as `SERVICE_TAG` when this container is started.
-The default is `openlmis-service`.
-If this default is used, and a service registers itself with anything other than `openlmis-service`, then that service will not have it's endpoints routed to from Nginx.
-This should almost always be left alone, only infrastructure services (e.g. Consul itself) use anything other than `openlmis-service`.
+Consul can contain variety of services, to provide health checks, and other features.
+Not all of them, though, are meant to be exposed to public.
+This makes necessary to have a way to distinguish services that should be accessible through proxy, from the others.
+The `SERVICE_TAG` variable marks services as meant to be publicly accessible.
+Services without this tag will be ignored.
+OpenLMIS services automatically register themselves with this tag.
+This should almost always be left as-is, with it's default value of `openlmis-service`, unless some really complex configuration changes are necessary.

 ##### `NGINX_LOG_DIR`
 The directory to store Nginx log files.
 It defaults to `/var/log/nginx`.